kaskajp/fftpu/README.md

 ## How It Works

-FFTPU uses the `curl` command line tool to handle FTP/SFTP uploads.
+FFTPU uses the `curl` command line tool to handle SFTP uploads.
 The app provides a simple user interface to configure the FTP server settings and upload files, then handles the connection and transfer process in the background.

 ## Troubleshooting

-- If uploads fail, check your FTP server credentials and connection details
+- If uploads fail, check your SFTP server credentials and connection details
 - Make sure your web server URL is correctly configured to access the uploaded files
-- Check that your FTP server allows uploads to the specified directory
+- Check that your SFTP server allows uploads to the specified directory